gaultier/blog/optimization-tales-cockroachdb-part4-slow-list-users.md

 Tags: SQL, Optimization, CockroachDB
 ---

-Another day, another Optimization story with CockroachDB.
+Another day, another optimization story with CockroachDB.
 What's interesting with optimization a complex application is that it's like a d20 (a die with 20 sides): once a side is done, another side needs attention.

 In the other parts I have improved latency, SQL CPU time, retries, and number of rows scanned.
 Then, I stumbled upon a query that's slow (10.4s max latency) but all other metrics are fine.
 That puzzled me for a bit.
 Especially because it's a simple query: list all identities (a.k.a. users, a.k.a accounts) with some criteria.
 This is exposed as an API endpoint that accept a number of parameters.
-And it returns a few items, looking at the number of request items, which is also a (bounded) query parameter.
+And it returns just a hanful of items: looking at the number of requested items, which is also a (bounded) query parameter, it's typically 5.
 It should be fast!

 ## Investigation

 So my first instinct is to think: well, an API user built a query with weird parameters and now the query is not using an index, or the wrong one.
 But no, the CockroachDB dashboard does not warn about a suboptimal plan.
 Well, now my next guess is that the query is perhaps quite convoluted and thus hard for the query optimizer to, well, optimize.

 But also no, it's basically just: `SELECT * FROM identities WHERE <some criteria> LIMIT 5`.
-Taking 10+s for that is egregious, I think everybody will aggree.
+Taking 10+s for that is egregious, I think everybody will agree.

-But when I re-read the query, I notice something new: it's actually `SELECT DISTINCT * FROM ...`, not just `SELECT * FROM`.
+But when I re-read the query, I noticed something new: it's actually `SELECT DISTINCT * FROM ...`, not just `SELECT * FROM`.
 Aha, maybe that's why?

 So now I have two questions: 1) How slow is it to deduplicate a few rows? and 2) Why do we even use `DISTINCT` here?
 This table does not have duplicates!